-Gasoline slid to a five-month low as the U.S. and European labor markets weakened and factory output slowed in China and Europe, threatening demand for fuel.
+Gasoline slid to a five-month low, erasing a yearly gain, as the U.S. and European labor markets weakened and factory output slowed in China and Europe, threatening demand for fuel.

 “The unemployment rate didn’t help what was already an extremely negative tone in the market,” said Addison Armstrong, director of market research at Tradition Energy in Stamford, Connecticut.
 “Supplies are tight and demand picked up, but with the rest of the world in free-fall it’s going to be hard to prevent products falling as well.”

-Futures have dropped 1.2 percent this year after being up as much as 27 percent through March 26.
+Prices slid 8.2 percent this week, the biggest weekly loss since Sept.
+23. Futures have dropped 1.1 percent this year after being up as much as 27 percent through March 26.

 The U.S. jobless rate rose to 8.2 percent from 8.1 percent, while hours worked declined.
 The Institute for Supply Management’s factory index fell to 53.5 in May from 54.8 a month earlier, the Tempe, Arizona-based group’s report showed.

-The unemployment rate in the 17-nation euro zone was at 11 percent in April and March, the European Union’s statistics office in Luxembourg said today.
-That’s the highest since the data series started in 1995.
-A gauge of manufacturing in the region fell to 45.1 from 45.9 in April, London-based Markit Economics said today.
+The unemployment rate in the 17-nation euro zone was a record 11 percent in April and March, the European Union’s statistics office in Luxembourg said.
+A gauge of manufacturing in the region fell to 45.1 from 45.9 in April, London-based Markit Economics said.
 That’s the lowest level since mid-2009.

 “The reports are giving confirmation that even the economy that everyone thought was doing OK, the U.S., is not OK,” said Dominick Chirichella, senior partner at the Energy Management Institute in New York.
 “Everything is a mess.”

 Futures’ slide was part of a broad market plunge in commodities and equities.
 The Dow Jones Industrial Average (INDU) erased its 2012 gain.
-Crude oil for July delivery on the Nymex fell as much as 4.6 percent, leading the Standard & Poor’s GSCI index of 24 materials down 1.9 percent at 11:53 a.m. in New York.
+Crude oil for July delivery on the Nymex slid 3.8 percent to a seven-month low $83.23.
+The Standard & Poor’s GSCI index of 24 materials lost 2.5 percent at 2:53 p.m. in New York.

 The broad market slide could spur a rally next week on speculation that the Federal Reserve will step in with a third round of large scale asset purchases, or QE3, to stabilize the economy.